What is effective altruism?

 Why this issue?

-Nearly 10 billion animals every year live and die in factory farms in the US – often unable to physically turn around their entire lives, or castrated without anaesthetic.
+Nearly 10 billion animals live and die in factory farms in the US every year16 – often unable to physically turn around their entire lives, or castrated without anaesthetic.

 Lots of people agree we shouldn’t make animals suffer needlessly, but most of this attention goes towards pet shelters.
-Yet in the US, about 1,400 times more animals pass through factory farms than pet shelters.
+In the US, about 1,400 times more animals pass through factory farms than pet shelters.17

-In contrast, pet shelters receive around $5 billion per year in the US, compared to only $104 million on advocacy to end factory farming.
+Despite this, pet shelters receive around $5 billion per year in the US, compared to only $97 million on advocacy to end factory farming.18

 Some examples of what’s been done

 One strategy is advocacy.
 The Open Wing Alliance, which received significant funding from funders inspired by effective altruism, developed a campaign to encourage large companies to commit to stop buying eggs from caged chickens.
-To date, they have won over 2,200 commitments, meaning over 100 million birds have been spared from cages.
+To date, they have won over 2,200 commitments, and as a result over 100 million birds have been spared from cages.19

-Another strategy is to create alternative proteins, which if made cheaper and tastier than factory farmed meat, could make demand disappear.
-The Good Food Institute is working to kick start this industry, helping to create companies like Dao Foods in China and Good Catch in the US, encouraging big business to enter the industry (including JBS, the world’s largest meat company) and securing tens of millions of dollars of government support.
+Another strategy is to create alternative proteins, which if made cheaper and tastier than factory farmed meat, could make demand disappear, ending factory farming.
+The Good Food Institute is working to kick-start this industry, helping to create companies like Dao Foods in China and Good Catch in the US, encouraging big business to enter the industry (including JBS, the world’s largest meat company) and securing tens of millions of dollars of government support.20

 Why this issue?